Super-resolution reconstruction of turbulent flows from a single Lagrangian trajectory: Introduction

 Together, these challenges underscore the need for machine learning models that not only accommodate irregular and noisy Lagrangian trajectory data but also enforce physical consistency throughout the reconstruction process.
-In this work, we present a deep learning model, termed Track-to-Flow (T2F), for reconstructing flow fields from the Lagrangian trajectories of self-propelling agents.
-The T2F model integrates a Vision Transformer (ViT) to capture spatiotemporal patterns within the trajectory data, and a convolutional neural network (CNN) as the decoder to generate flow fields in the vicinity of the agent trajectories.
+In this work, we present a deep-learning model, termed track-to-flow (T2F), for reconstructing flow fields from the Lagrangian trajectories of self-propelling agents.
+The T2F model integrates a vision transformer (ViT) to capture spatiotemporal patterns within the trajectory data, and a CNN as the decoder to generate flow fields in the vicinity of the agent trajectories.
 In addition, a physics-informed loss function is incorporated to enhance the physical consistency, particularly in gradient-related quantities.
-The rest of this paper is organized as follows.
+The rest of this paper is organised as follows.
 In \S~\ref{sec:Numerical methods}, we introduce the T2F model in detail.
-In \S~\ref{sec:cylinder}, we validate the model in the laminar cylinder wake flow, serving as a proof-of-concept test.
-In \S~\ref{sec:RB}, we extend the application to the turbulent Rayleigh-B\'{e}nard (RB) convection, a canonical flow system representative of convection in the atmosphere and ocean.
-The main findings of this work are summarized in \S~\ref{sec:conclusion}.
+In \S~\ref{sec:cylinder}, we validate the model in a laminar cylinder wake flow, serving as a proof-of-concept test.
+In \S~\ref{sec:RB}, we extend the application to the turbulent Rayleigh--B\'{e}nard (RB) convection, a canonical flow system representative of convection in the atmosphere and oceans.
+The main findings of this work are summarised in \S~\ref{sec:conclusion}.